 - Organizations’ cloud deployment attracts many cyberattacks since it is accessible from the public network.
 Different companies use the same cloud, which means a cloud has huge amounts of sensitive data, making it a rich hunt.

 Cloud computing in the upcoming tech that is expected to take the place of many IT solutions, it is greatly advantageous and provides smoother access to the data on the cloud.
-However, both individuals and companies must take the right security procedures to make sure that there’s no crack left for cybercriminals and data theft, such as investing with a trusted hosting service and using strong credentials.
+However, both individuals and companies must take the right security procedures to make sure that there’s no crack left for cybercriminals and data theft, learn more such as investing with a trusted hosting service and using strong credentials.